MacBinary

 MacBinary is a file format that combines the data fork and the resource fork of a classic Mac OS file into a single file, along with HFS's extended metadata.
 The resulting file is suitable for transmission over FTP, the World Wide Web, and electronic mail.
 The documents can also be stored on computers that run operating systems with no HFS support, such as Unix or Windows.

 MacBinary was widely supported on the Macintosh and was built into most communications programs on that platform.
 Similar solutions were built into most data compression applications on the Mac, and although these did not require MacBinary to survive transmission across non-Mac systems, MacBinary was often added in these cases to preserve longer filenames and other features.

 The dual-fork nature of the HFS system was not used on Mac OS X, and MacBinary has largely disappeared.
+The Mac OS X tool macbinary can encode and decode MacBinary files.